jackpickus/jackpickus.github.io/_posts/2024-03-01-beating-procrastination.md

 made that very bet, one commit a day on my side project in the month of December 2023.
 Some days I did the bare minimum but most days I went beyond one commit because I had gained so much momentum and progress, which coincides with the first idea.
 Objects in motion tend to stay in motion.
 If you're struggling to find the energy and motivation to do something, money can be an excellent way to get you going.
+I just hope you don't lose the bet!

 ### Conclusion
 I hope these three ideas help you and maybe even gave you some new thoughts on how to beat procrastination.